hashgraph/hedera-services/hedera-node/docs/lambdas.md

   }

   /**
-   * The charging pattern to use with the lambda.
+   * The charging pattern to apply for gas usage.
    */
   LambdaChargingPattern charging_pattern = 5;